kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ```

-In the anove code, inside the `click` event, the value is retrieved from Text.value, and is checked using regular expressions.
+In the above code, inside the `click` event, the value is retrieved from text.value, and is checked using regular expressions.
 If the result of the check is not a full-width, the error message is displayed and the process is interrupted.

 The `error` property is used to display the error message.

-When you initialize the message (error message is hidden), you can write it in a concise manner as you will only need to assign an empty string to Text.error property.
+When you initialize the message (hide the error message), you can write it in a concise manner as you will only need to assign an empty string to text.error property.

 ![search_box_error](assets/v1_search_box_error.png)